20msc00/Beard2Clean/README.md

 Image-to-Image Model Training:
 A lightweight image-to-image model (based on a U-Net architecture) is trained to transform bearded images into clean-shaven ones.
 The model is optimized for limited computational resources, and its performance is evaluated using SSIM, PSNR, and LPIPS metrics to ensure both structural fidelity and perceptual quality.

+For further explanations on model evaluation, encountered challenges, and future improvements, please refer to the corresponding sections in the Google Colab Notebook.

 ## Run on Google Colab

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/YOUR_NOTEBOOK_LINK)